-Disputes arising from interpretations of Student Affairs, Freedom of Inquiry and Expression will be referred to the Vice President for Student Engagement and Retention.
+Disputes arising from interpretations of Student Affairs, Freedom of Inquiry and Expression will be referred to the AVP of Student Affairs.
 If a violation of the Code of Student Conduct is alleged the Chief Judicial Officer will follow Procedural Standards found in section one of the Code.